 Fire danger has increased in recent decades and is projected to increase further with global warming (figure 5).
-There is an increase in both average and extreme (99th percentile) FFDI projected through the century.
+There is an increase in both average and extreme (99th percentile) FFDI projected through the century (note these data are based on the superseded Fire Danger Index.
+Statistics based on the new Fire Behaviour Index are not yet available).
 The rates of change vary across Tasmania and are different in each season.
-Most notably there is an increase in high fire danger days projected to occur in spring.
-There is also a projected increase in the frequency of the weather systems associated with many of the most severe fire weather events and increases to other large-scale drivers of fire risk, as well as projected increases in soil dryness.
+Most notably there is an increase in elevated fire danger days projected to occur in spring.
+There is also a projected increase in the frequency of the weather systems associated with many of the highest risk fire weather events and increases to other large-scale drivers of fire risk, as well as projected increases in soil dryness.
 (Fox-Hughes et al., 2015).